How can I describe my vision, the air of Hell is too thick for hymns!

 “Yes.
 Originally Hella was an earth goddess, pre-eminent among the chthonic deities.
-In the early days of Old Hell her domain was restricted to the earthly underground.
-Yet you must remember that your ancestors sheltered in caves which were home and sanctuary, and you carry traces of these memories.
-When Old Hell was developed as the afterlife destination for sinners, Hella was the obvious choice to run it.
+It was only much later that her domain was restricted to the earthly underground.
+When the northern underworld was developed as the afterlife destination for sinners, Hella was the obvious choice to run it.
 She is one tough cookie, who won her spurs at the Battle of Ragnarok, where she commanded the Army of the Dead from a ship built out of the fingernails of corpses. #badbitchgoddess

 “Unfortunately she blotted her copybook with over-enthusiastic participation in the reign of terror.
 Her supporters blame the trolls – her elemental helpers who stoked the flames – but as their leader the buck must stop with her.
 She became corrupted, along with the evil overlords whose twisted will she obeyed.
 Sometimes her own dark side led her to overly vengeful decisions, and so her downfall was in some measure deserved.